It was almost 30 years ago when Rupa began her new life in Bangladesh.

 Since 1997, Save the Children has saved thousands of girls, giving them an education, previously denied to them.

-The school has such a high quality of teaching that the mothers who once refused to let their sons and daughters mingle with the children of the brothel, are sending them to Daulatdia, where they play, learn and laugh together.
+The school has such a high quality of teaching that the mothers who once refused to let their sons and daughters mingle with the children of the brothel, are sending them to the brothel, where they play, learn and laugh together.